moxbits/ohmyprompt/README.md

 ## Description

-The Extension Name is a Chrome-based extension that utilizes the power of Language Models (LLMs) like ChatGPT and Claude to summarize content from YouTube videos, Twitter tweets, and webpages.
+OhMyChat Extension is a browser extension for firefox and chromium based browsers that utilizes the power of Language Models (LLMs) like ChatGPT and Claude to summarize content from YouTube videos, Twitter tweets, and webpages.
 With this extension, users can quickly get concise summaries of lengthy content, making it easier to grasp the main points without spending excessive time on each piece of content.

 ## Features